zettlingzettel/100-days-of-code/README.md

 # Completed Specializations & Courses :
 ## Python
 => Python for Everybody Specialization <br />
+🟩-⬜-⬜-⬜-⬜  <br />
 * 1 course out of 5
-🟩-⬜-⬜-⬜-⬜  <br />
+* 🟩 1) Getting Started with Python

 # Courses in Progress